John R. Neal: Biography

 Neal was born near Clinton, Tennessee in Anderson County son of John O'Brien and Permelia Young Neal.
-He attended the common schools and Hiwasse College in Monroe County, Tennessee.
+He attended the common schools and Hiwassee College in Monroe County, Tennessee.
 He graduated from Emory and Henry College in Emory, Virginia in 1858.
 He taught school at Post Oak Springs and studied law; was admitted to the bar in 1859, and commenced practice in Athens, Tennessee.
 At the beginning of the war, he married Mary E. C. Brown, daughter of Franklin Brown.
 They had three children; Dr. John R. Neal, Jr., Professor of Law at the University of Tennessee, and Scopes Trial attorney; Commander George F. Neal, U. S. N. and D. S. O. from King George V for distinguished service during World War I for sinking a German submarine, and Navy Cross from Congress for loyal service; and Amanda Neal Wheelock.

 Career

 During the Civil War, Neal enlisted in the Confederate Army and was elected captain of a Cavalry troop, which afterward became a part of the 16th Battalion, Tennessee Cavalry.
 He was subsequently promoted to lieutenant colonel of the battalion.
 He taught school for several years, settled at Rhea Springs, Tennessee, and continued the practice of law.
-He was a member of the Tennessee House of Representatives in 1874.
-He served in the Tennessee Senate in 1878 and 1879, and served as its presiding officer in 1879.
+He was elected as a member of the Tennessee House of Representatives in 1874, serving from 1875 to 1877.
+He was subsequently elected to the Tennessee Senate in 1878, serving as its presiding officer from 1879 to 1881.

 Neal was elected as a Democrat to the Forty-ninth and Fiftieth Congresses.
 He served from March 4, 1885, to March 3, 1889, but declined to be a candidate for renomination in 1888 on account of ill health.